Audience quality, offer intent, creative, forms, and sales feedback

 Work connected across the systems that shape this outcome

-Job titles and company filters can look precise while the offer still attracts people who are browsing, not buying.
+Job titles and company filters can look precise while the offer still attracts people who are mildly curious, not seriously evaluating.

 Lead gen forms create volume without context.